-Math/Music: Aesthetic Links

-Homework Assignment #4 (Last One!)

-DUE DATE: Friday, April 8, start of class.
+Math/Music: Aesthetic Links Homework Assignment #4 (Last One!)
+DUE DATE: Tuesday, April 3, 4:00 pm

-Homework should be turned in at the beginning of class.
+Homework should be turned in either directly to me or placed in the black folder outside my office door.
 You should write up solutions neatly to all problems, making sure to show all your work.
 You are encouraged to work on these problems with other classmates, although the solutions you turn in should be your own work.
 Please cite any references (web based or text) that you may have used for assistance with the assignment.